+Looking to log those kms leading up to and during Fall Go By Bike Week?
 Become a tourist in your own backyard with our Neighbourhood Rides!
-These Scavenger Hunts and Discovery Rides are the perfect way to explore you community by bike during Go By Bike Week.
+These Scavenger Hunts and Discovery Rides are always available for you to try, and a fun way to explore the community by bike during GBBW.
 Learn about local history, ecology, and bike infrastructure while discovering hidden gems in your own backyard.
-Stay tuned for our 2021 Neighbourhood Rides.

 Our limited edition Go By Bike Week 2021 T-shirts are now available for purchase.
 We hope you like them as much as we do!